YottaDB/YDBDoc/MessageRecovery/errors.rst

 Run Time Error: This indicates that ZLINK encountered invalid records in the object file ffff it was trying to integrate into the image.

 Action: Determine whether ZLINK has the intended argument.
-If the object file has been damaged, recreate it with a ZLINK that specifies the source file using an .M extension, a ZCOMPILE or a mumps command at the shell.
+If the object file has been damaged, recreate it with a ZLINK that specifies the source file using a .M extension, a ZCOMPILE or a mumps command at the shell.

 ----------------------